sebastianpasik/firefightersapp/firefighters_app/README.md

 # firefighters_app

-Firefighters alarm that will call them when emergency is redorded.
+Firefighters alarm that will call them when emergency is recorded.

 ## Getting Started